 What to do

 While skiing may not be a worthy destination, the climbing and hiking is spectacular.
 The altitude of the city is at 2,389 ft (728m) a 7,000 vertical foot climb up to Mt.
 Lemmon’s summit and a huge variety of microclimates along the way.

 There is also a renowned expert-level mountain bike descent on the west side of the range.
 It can be shuttled up using the scenic well maintained Mt Lemmon Highway by local bike rental and tour providers.
 You will see scores of strong bikers pedaling up this road as well which is a major attraction in and of itself.

 Where to Stay

 The Mt Lemmon Highway, the main access road to Mt.
 Lemmon is in the northeast corner of Tucson.
-A rather slow drive across the city due to a lack of highways in the city proper will get you there; I recommend finding a hotel or bed and breakfast on this side of town for easy access if you are planning multiple visits.
+A rather slow drive across the city due to a lack of highways in the city proper will get you there; I recommend finding a cosy vacation apartment rental, hotel or bed and breakfast on this side of town for easy access if you are planning multiple visits.

 The adventure starts the moment you reach the city, the views of the Catalinas is awesome from many vantage points and is one of the most photographed locations in a metropolitan local.

 The Phoenix airport, Sky Harbor, is the most inexpensive access point and is under a 2-hour rental car drive to Tucson through Tucson International Airport can also be an option.
 If the weather takes a major turn for the worse, rare, Phoenix is warmer and has many hiking, biking and rock climbing attractions as well.